 7. Price and methods of payment: cash, in installments

 9. Other pacts may be included such as maintenance or repair pacts, and affidavit of veracity of nature and state of good.

 10. Print and sign by both the document, in all its sheets.

 You must also attach the following documents.
 They are:

 What is Immovable Property?

 Any Property which deals with real estate and not movable assets is called an Immovable Property.
 A property which cannot be moved from one place to another save and except if you alter it or else destroy it by way of which its characteristics change in such a manner that they become movable is Immovable Property.

 Before purchasing an immovable property, the buyer should be aware of the documents that he shall require for the successful completion of the sale.
+That is why consultation with property lawyers in Kolkata is recommended for Kolkata based properties.
 Below are the checklist documents for a buyer.
 They are:

 1. Agreement to sell – This is the first and foremost document which is made during a sale.
 An agreement to sell is a document which creates an agreement to sell that particular property to the buyer and the buyer only and no one else.
 Such agreement to sell can have certain conditions which need to be fulfilled either before or after the actual sale.
 This is the preliminary agreement also known as provisional sale agreement.